StefanLeng/gurps-gridless/README.md

 2.  **Locked Rotation Tokens** – Some limitations exist for tokens with locked rotation.
 See the token setup section for details.

-3. **Incompatible with the Z-Scatter module** - and propably with any other moudule that modifies the token positioning.
+3. **Incompatible with the Z-Scatter module** - and probably with any other module that modifies the token positioning.

 ### Tips for gridless play
 In the Foundry scene set the Grid Type to gridless, the Grid Scale to 1, the Grid Unit to Yd and the Grid Size to the number of pixel for 1 yard.